UoB-COMSM0166/2025-group-21/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>4.
 UFO / UFOHandler</b>

 The UFOHandler class would be responsible for instantiating UFO objects and monitoring their positions.
-It would need to check if a collision between the player and a UFO has occurred as well ensure that any UFOs are destroyed if they travel off the screen.
-The UFO class would then encapsulate a UFO’s position/velocity data and functionality such as updating the position and drawing it on the screen.
+It would need to check if a collision between the player and a UFO has occurred as well as ensure that any UFOs are destroyed if they travel off the screen.
+The UFO class would then encapsulate a UFO’s position/velocity data and functionality such as updating the position and drawing it to the screen.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>5.
 Laser / LaserAbility</b>